 537 Herter Hall

-Ginna Closs holds a B.A. in Classics from Stanford University, an M.Phil in Classical Art and Archaeology from Cambridge University, where she was a member of Newnham College, and a Ph.D. in Classical Studies from the University of Pennsylvania.
-Before earning her Ph.D., she spent five years teaching high school Latin, first at Sacred Heart Preparatory School in Atherton, CA and then at Trinity School in Manhattan.
-Her research interests include disaster, myth, and history in the Roman imaginary, commemoration and ideology in Latin literature, text and image in Latin epigraphy, and Greek and Latin pedagogy.
+Virginia (Ginna) Closs holds a B.A. in Classics from Stanford University, an M.Phil in Classical Art and Archaeology from Cambridge University (where she was a member of Newnham College) and a Ph.D. in Classical Studies from the University of Pennsylvania.
+Before earning her Ph.D., she spent five years teaching high school Latin.
+Her research focuses primarily on Latin literature and Roman cultural history during the early imperial period, with a particular interest in how Latin texts reflect notions of material culture, urban space, and temporality.
+Other research interests include Latin epigraphy and Latin pedagogy.

-With Elizabeth Keitel, she is editing a volume entitled Urban Disasters in the Roman Imagination.
+Her first book, While Rome Burned: Fire, Leadership, and Urban Disaster in the Roman Cultural Imagination (University of Michigan Press, 2020), examines the role of fire as a metaphor for political instability in literary texts from the mid-first century BCE through the early second century CE.
+With UMass Classics Professor emerita Elizabeth Keitel, she also recently completed work on a co-edited volume, Urban Disasters and the Roman Imagination (De Gruyter, 2020).
 Contributors to this volume examine the varying ways in which urban disasters, such as the Great Fire of 64 CE, the Vesuvian destructions of 79 CE, and the Roman attacks on foreign cities such as Carthage and Jerusalem functioned within both the lived reality and the literary consciousness of inhabitants of the Roman world.

 - Imperial Latin poetry, especially Neronian and Flavian